The Prince: Nobles and staff (Chapter 22)

-If the prince does not have the first type of intelligence, he should at the very least have the second type.
+If the prince does not have the first "type of brain", he should at the very least have the second type.
 For, as Machiavelli states, "A prince needs to have the discernment to recognize the good or bad in what another says or does even though he has no acumen himself".

 Avoiding flatterers (Chapter 23)

 This chapter displays a low opinion of flatterers; Machiavelli notes that "Men are so happily absorbed in their own affairs and indulge in such self-deception that it is difficult for them not to fall victim to this plague; and some efforts to protect oneself from flatterers involve the risk of becoming despised."
 Flatterers were seen as a great danger to a prince, because their flattery could cause him to avoid wise counsel in favor of rash action, but avoiding all advice, flattery or otherwise, was equally bad; a middle road had to be taken.
 A prudent prince should have a select group of wise counselors to advise him truthfully on matters all the time.
 All their opinions should be taken into account.
 Ultimately, the decision should be made by the prince and carried out absolutely.
 If a prince is given to changing his mind, his reputation will suffer.
 A prince must have the wisdom to recognize good advice from bad.
 Machiavelli gives a negative example in Emperor Maximilian I; Maximilian, who was secretive, never consulted others, but once he ordered his plans and met dissent, he immediately changed them.